Skip to main content

 Best Practices

-- Keep it focused: Clear, specific instructions work better than lengthy prompts
+1. Keep it focused - Clear, specific instructions work better than lengthy prompts

-- Use priority ordering: Structure contributors logically from general to specific
+2. Use priority ordering - Structure from general (role) to specific (context)